 “When I first got into the business I was an extreme workaholic.
 It is really easy in the real estate business to get burned out without having any free time.”
 He shared.
 “At this point in my career I will always take time off on a holiday weekend.”

 Truong shares that mindset as well.
 He explained that while he won’t take an entire weekend off, he’ll step away from his business for a bit, and will work later the day before to ensure tasks don’t pile up.
 “Usually the first day back from the holiday isn’t too hectic since I was only away from my work for 24-36 hours.”

 Maintaining a healthy work-life balance and scheduling time away from your real estate business is what allows for continued success and the motivation to keep engaging new prospects and nurturing your existing leads.
 Research from U.S. News found almost 35% of the U.S. workforce is on the clock during the weekends and holidays.

 Weiniger explained that her approach to long weekends has changed since the beginning of her career.
 “When I was new, I found holiday weekends a great time to be available for RELO shoppers.
 This year I am taking a three day weekend at the Jersey shore to rejuvenate to finish off the summer season!”

 One of the advantages to working within a team is that you’re more likely to have a replacement in the wings if you’re itching for time away.
 “Always have another agent from your branch or office on call to help you out during a holiday weekend,” Colaprete said.
 “Just in case you get invited to a client’s Fourth of July party.
 You don’t want to miss out on that opportunity!”

-Want to improve your lead nurturing?
-Check out Placester’s webinar and learn how to use automated emails to stay in touch with prospects!
+Learn how to use automated emails to stay in touch with leads in our exclusive webinar.